ghobadh/gfs-di/HELP.md

 We'll send a Java object as JSON byte[] to a Kafka topic using a `JsonSerializer`.
 After that, we'll configure how to receive a JSON byte[] and automatically convert it to a Java Object using a `JsonDeserializer`.
+I don't need to change the key deserializaer, but I need to change the value of deserializer to `spring.kafka.consumer.value-deserializer= org.springframework.kafka.support.serializer.JsonDeserializer` and in producer to `spring.kafka.producer.value-serializer=org.springframework.kafka.support.serializer.JsonSerializer` These are availabe only in Spring boot, otherwise, I need to implment different Bean in my application

 ## Spring Boot Actuator